 News Lesson Plan: Debate 2 (Pair Work)

-You are Berlusconi.
-You think France should help your country deal with the large amount of refugees by accepting more Tunisian refugees.
+Student A: You are Berlusconi.
+You think France should help your country deal with the large number of refugees by accepting more Tunisian refugees.
 Take a minute to think of your argument and then start the conversation.